keukenrolletje/portfolio/README.md

-# public
+# portfolio

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+My personal portfolio.
+This site has been designed by me and built with AngularJS.
+The CSS is written in Sass.
+I use Grunt.js, a JavaScript task runner to automate repetitive tasks such as Sass compilation.

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run 'grunt build' for building and 'grunt serve' for preview.
+Run 'grunt serve:dist' for preview of the built website.

 ## Testing